iSECPartners/tlspretense/README.md

 * Document how to deal with certificate pinning and other things that may make testing certificate validation logic difficult.

+* Configuration option for disabling PacketThief when managing firewall rules

 * SSLTest Command-line
   * Command line option to pause between tests